Adjunct Faculty

 Murray has travelled extensively to South East Asia, North Asia, China, Japan, Germany, USA, Australia and the Pacific Islands.
 His particular expertise in International Cargo Sales and Operations is invaluable.

 Murray Gregg is an experienced airline executive specialising in international cargo sales and operations with over 42 years experience with Air New Zealand.
-He is now Manager Cargo Business Development for Qatar Airways in Doha.
+For the last 18 months he helped introduce Qatar Airways Cargo’s new flights to Australia.
+He is now the new general manager Asia Pacific for Lufthansa Cargo Charter and will be based in Hong Kong.

 Reinhold Goeschl - Managing Director, RIGO Consult Ltd